bethanygardner/gender-bias-names-public/analysis/exp1_analysis_supplementary.md

 ## Model 5: Condition \* Name Gender \* Participant Gender

-Effects of Name Condition (first name, full name), the first name’s Gender Rating (centered, positive=more feminine), and Participant Gender (non-male vs. male) on the likelihood of a SHE response as opposed to a HE or OTHER responses.
+Effects of Condition (first name, full name), the first name’s Gender Rating (centered, positive=more feminine), and Participant Gender (non-male vs. male) on the likelihood of a SHE response as opposed to a HE or OTHER responses.
 In Experiment 1, the Last Name condition does not include any instances of the gendered first name, so it is not included